 The police were called, and a search began.
 They found Elsie’s body on a patch of waste ground just off her route home that same night.
 She’d been beaten so badly that several of her teeth had been knocked out, her nose broken, and then she’d been strangled with a piece of washing line.
 Her knickers were found twenty yards away.
 A murder inquiry was launched, and Detective Superintendent Marcus Thurwell was brought in from Force HQ at the-then new Sherwood Lodge building to investigate.

-The modern Murder Investigation Murder stressed the importance of the ‘Golden Hour.’
+The modern Murder Investigation Manual stressed the importance of the ‘Golden Hour.’
 The sixty minutes after the body was found in which key decisions taken by the Senior Investigating Officer could make or break a case.
 Paul had absolutely no idea what decisions Marcus Thurwell had made during his Golden Hour, however, because as far as he could tell Thurwell hadn’t maintained any kind of decision log.
 The reports stated that Elsie’s body had been found at quarter to three in the morning, so he should have been there by no later than five.
-If anyone had bothered with a crime scene sign-in sheet, they hadn’t included it in the file.
+Although if anyone had bothered with a crime scene sign-in sheet, they hadn’t included it in the file.

 What Paul could tell was that Jamie Ledford had been the prime suspect almost from the start.
 A local shopowner had approached the Deputy SIO, Detective Chief Inspector Capistrano, and told him that he’d seen Ledford hanging around his shop at about nine thirty, and that he’d followed Elsie as she walked past.
 Ledford, he said, looked at his thirteen year old daughter in a way that he didn’t like.
 He wanted something done about him.